metosin/reitit/doc/ring/swagger.md

 To enable swagger-documentation for a ring-router:

-1. annotate you routes with swagger-data
+1. annotate your routes with swagger-data
 2. mount a swagger-handler to serve the swagger-spec
 3. optionally mount a swagger-ui to visualize the swagger-spec